kojinobumoto/SLinkValidator-py/README.md

-# SLinkValidator-py (python version of Simple Link Validato)
+# SLinkValidator-py (python version of Simple Link Validator)

 * run program on jupyter notebook
 * specity location of chromedriver in modules/settings (plus, change other setting options if you need)